tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

 ## Next Steps

-- Persist profiles to disk; auto-load by aircraft model name.
-  - Profiles are saved in the user's AppData folder, in the local profile in a folder TDX-AirMechanic.
-  - Profiles are saved as json files
-  - The filename is the aircraft model name with invalid filename characters replaced with underscores.
-  - There is a profile called default for the situations where a plane model is not yet known (e.g., not connected yet to a simulator)
-  - When a new model name is seen the profile for that model is loaded if it exists, otherwise the default profile is used.
-  - When a change is made to the profile in the UI it is saved to disk automatically.
-  - On the "Effects" tab there is a dropdown to select a profile from the ones available in the profiles folder.
-  - On the "Effects" tab there is now a "Save New Profile" button that saves the current profile to disk for the current aircraft model name.
-  - All the UI controls are taken from the MaterialSkin library.
 - Add dynamic tuning of spring based on `SimVariableData` (airspeed, trim, etc.).
 - Enhance axis mapping and normalization across devices.
 - Improve progress reporting granularity (errors, device capability summaries).